-Low-level concerns about the headteacher/head of school should be reported to the chair of governors/Executive head teacher respectively.
-Email addresses for these people are all know to staff.
+Low-level concerns about the Executive headteacher should be reported to the chair of governors.

 Staff are also encouraged to self-refer where they have found themselves in a situation which could be misinterpreted, might appear compromising to others and/or on reflection they believe they have behaved in a way that they consider falls below the expected professional standards.